9. Glimpse

 Every time she was allowed to enter the door that led to her little piece of heaven, she took it.
 She allowed herself to be consumed by it, struggling to keep in her heart a tad bit of joy and freedom before her screaming monster arrived home.
 Before the acrid smell of burning flesh, cold touches, and an endless whisper of sweet, but dreadful promises.
 Its words always forced shivers down her spine, devouring her senses, until there was nothing left to do but succumb.

-She knew what was coming, so her smile faded.
-Her soft gaze turned into fear, and finally, the figure appeared before her.
-It held out its shadow-like arm and she took it because fighting was futile, running was a dream, and escape was nothing but a distant memory.
+Her smile curled.
+She knew what was coming.
+The figure emerged not from the hell escape around her but though her-tendrils of shadow seeping from her pores, coalescing into a shape even the sun couldn't bleach.
+Soon it was full and in front of her.
+It held out its shadow-like arm, and she took it because fighting was futile, running was a dream, and escape was nothing but a distant memory.

 It led her out of her destructed heaven, back to their small and dark cabin near the sea.
 She loved the sea, but the sea breeze near her cabin never gave her the comfort she longed for.
 It reeked of death from all the floating carcasses of decapitated animals that turned the sea foam into a blackish floating substance that crashed and coated the entirety of the shore.

 She walked, she talked, she hugged it.
-It always hugged her back.
-Though her companion hid its face behind its dark shadowy mask, she knew, in its twisted way that it cared, and it cried invisible tears for her.
+It always hugged her back-arms like smoke, cold and soffucating.
+Though her companion hid its face behind its dark, shadowy mask, she knew, in its twisted way, that it cared.
+It lacked eyes, windows of the soul, but it cried invisible tears for her.
+It did.

 She could never leave, for she is its possession.
 Always was and always will be.